SPS-L/sps-cut/content/authors/s.-karagiannopoulos/_index.md

 - Alumni
 ---

-Agnes graduated from ETH in 2019 under the co-supervision of Dr. {{% mention "p.-aristidou" %}}.
+Stavros graduated from ETH in 2019 under the co-supervision of Dr. {{% mention "p.-aristidou" %}}.